About this day

 Programme & speakers

-Happiness and the Rhythm of Life Peter Lovatt, University of Hertfordshire
+Happiness and the Rhythm of Life Peter Lovatt, Director of Dance Psychology at Movement in Practice

-Peter introduces recent scientific research which shows that changes in the way we experience positive moods can influence our hormones, the chemicals in our brain and our health and well-being.
-Research shows that whatever makes you happy, whether it’s singing, dancing, making love or playing games, is likely to be doing more than simply putting a smile on your face.
-Remarkably, the experience of positive emotions has even been associated with greater longevity and reduced morbidity.
+Changes in the way we experience moods can influence our hormones, health and well-being.
+Whatever makes you happy, whether it’s singing, dancing or playing games, is likely to be doing more than simply putting a smile on your face.

 About Peter Lovatt